vinaysingh8866/ptanks/README.md

 'A' and 'D' will adjust the power.
 Press 'W' to change your weapon.
 Press 'P' to pause the game.
-Press 'R' to restart the game
+Press 'R' to restart the game.